gyulanemeth/bluefox.email/comparisons/bluefox-vs-mailersend.md

 MailerSend is built by a team with over a decade of deliverability experience from MailerLite and emphasizes its ability to reach the inbox.
 The platform manages its own sending infrastructure, which operates on shared IP pools by default.
 This means a user's sender reputation can be influenced by the practices of other customers on the platform.
 For high-volume senders, dedicated IP addresses are available as an add-on for Enterprise plans to help isolate their reputation.

-The platform provides essential authentication tools (SPF, DKIM) and suppression list management to maintain list hygiene.However, a recurring theme in negative user reviews is the strict account vetting process, which can lead to sudden suspensions, often with unclear reasons provided, creating a significant point of friction for legitimate businesses.
+The platform provides essential authentication tools (SPF, DKIM) and suppression list management to maintain list hygiene.
+However, a recurring theme in negative user reviews is the strict account vetting process, which can lead to sudden suspensions, often with unclear reasons provided, creating a significant point of friction for legitimate businesses.

 **MailerSend Deliverability Strengths & Weaknesses:**
 - **Strengths:** Backed by an experienced deliverability team.
 Offers standard authentication and list management tools.